Last updated March 2026

 Under Florida law, aggravated assault does not require physical contact.
 A threat combined with a deadly weapon — including a firearm or even a vehicle — can be enough.

-For a full overview of aggravated assault charges, penalties, and sentencing exposure, see our guide to aggravated assault in Florida.
+For a full overview of aggravated assault charges, penalties, and sentencing exposure, see our guide to Aggravated Assault in Florida.

 ⚖️ When Does Road Rage Become Aggravated Assault?